LondonHackspaceAI/common/Julia.md

 You need a login on the Borg, and get permission(?) to turn on and use the Borg (it is a bit involved to turn on and uses a lot of power).
 These are provided at our events.

 Then you need a way to synchronize files, so that you can run the text editor on your computer while saving the file to the Borg.
 On Linux, use [SSHFS](https://en.wikipedia.org/wiki/SSHFS) (`apt install sshfs`), on Windows perhaps [WinSCP](https://en.wikipedia.org/wiki/WinSCP) offers the best solution (I'm not using Windows so don't know).
+To run your program, ssh into Borg and enter `julia yourfile.jl`.

 You could also run `emacs` or `vim` from your ssh login on the Borg, if you're comfortable with that.